SMART Goals – Definition, Examples, Dos & Donts

 S stands for Specific.
 M stands for Measurable.
 A stands for Achievable.
 R stands for Relevant.
 T stands for Time-bound.
 S means that you have to be clear and specific in what your personal goal is.

-Specific: Improve my GPA from 3.0 to 3.5 by the end of the semester.
+Specific: Improve my GPA from 3.0 to 3.5 by the end of the term.

-Measurable: Track my grades in all classes and calculate GPA at the end of each grading period.
+Measurable: Track my grades in all classes and calculate GPA at the end of each grading full stop.

 Achievable: Attend all classes regularly, complete assignments on time, seek help from teachers or tutors when needed, and dedicate at least two hours per day to studying.